Ukashi-san/Getting-and-Cleaning-Data-Course-Project/README.md

 and represent data collected from accelerometers from Samsung Galaxy S smartphone, detailed description is available at the site where the data was obtained:
 - http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+# R script works as follows

-## first step
+## Stage 1

-set up working directory
+- set up working directory
-set up
+- set up all files needed for analysis
+- create variables with labels

+## Stage 2

+- process test data first then process in the same way -- read test data, activity data, subject ID data
+-- assign labels
+-- combine all above data into one dataframe